kartik-venugopal/aural-player/README.md

 ## License

-Aural Player in both forms, source code and binary, is avaiable under the [MIT license](https://github.com/maculateConception/aural-player/blob/master/LICENSE).
+Aural Player (in both forms - source code and binary) is available for use under the [MIT license](https://github.com/maculateConception/aural-player/blob/master/LICENSE).